kavengagne/ClipboardHistory/README.md

 ## Settings

 You can view and change the Settings of this extension by clicking on the "Settings" expander at the top of the ClipboardHistory Tool Window.
-See more details on reach setting by putting your mouse over it.
+See more details on indivual settings below and also by putting your mouse over it in Visual Studio.
 > *All Settings take effect immediately.*<br>
 > *Invalid values will be ignored.*